ServiceStack/ServiceStack/ServiceStack/src/ServiceStack.AI.Chat/PDF.md

    vision-capable model, which creates a new Typst approximation.
 7. Do not invent support for signing, encryption, forms, PDF/A, OCR, merging or streaming.
 Recommend a separate PDF library or a custom `IPdfRenderer` pipeline.
-8. Mention the shared `lib.typ` blast radius when a publish or rollback changes library behavior.
+8. Preserve explicit `lib/*.typ` imports and recommend a new library version for incompatible changes.
 9. Preserve cancellation tokens in render calls and avoid persisting PDF bytes in background-job request DTOs; persist an identifier and render inside the job instead.